First Family (novel)

 First Family is a crime fiction novel written by the American writer David Baldacci.
 This is the fourth installment in the King and Maxwell book series.
 The book was published on April 21, 2009, by Grand Central Publishing.
+An audiobook narrated by Ron McLarty was released in May 2009.

 Plot

 A daring kidnapping turns a children’s birthday party at Camp David, the presidential retreat, into a national security nightmare.